AntonioDevi/NSMB2-File-Manager-Beta/README.md

 # NSMB2-File-Manager-Beta
-The start of The Manager Beta
+The END of The Manager Beta
-Take it over, if you want
+This project is now abandoned.
+Feel free to take it over.
+Code deleted by, you know who...

+#TODO
+Nothing!